Sleep Apnoea Treatment Without CPAP

 - Severe: AHI number greater than 30 per hour.

-A less invasive option for treating snoring and mild OSA
+A less invasive option for treating snoring & mild OSA

-The Somnofit Mandibular Advancement Device is a proven anti-snoring mandibular advancement device that offers an alternative to CPAP therapy for mild OSA sufferers.
-The Somnofit Mandibular is a proven treatment for snoring and can be useful for OSA.
+The Somnofit Mandibular Advancement Device is a proven anti-snoring mandibular advancement device that offers a snoring solution and an alternative to CPAP therapy for mild OSA sufferers.
 It works by moving the lower jaw forward and keeping it there while you sleep.
-By doing so, it opens up the throat to allow for greater airflow, reducing the chance of the obstructions that lead to snoring and apnoeas.
+By doing so, it opens up the throat to allow for greater airflow, reducing the chance of the obstructions that lead to snoring and apnoea.

-The Somnofit itself consists of two oral mouldings; one for the upper jaw and one for the lower.
+The Somnofit consists of two oral mouldings; one for the upper jaw and one for the lower.
 They are heated in water to soften the moulding material (thermoforming) and then bitten into creating an exact fitting for your teeth.
-It is as simple as that to get the custom fit you need for a comfortable and effective splint.

 Who can benefit from using a Somnofit?